All posts

 Report Parameters

-This edition uses data from Cloudflare Radar's AI Insights endpoint (/radar/ai/bots/summary/*), Workers AI inference endpoint (/radar/ai/inference/summary/*), and robots.txt analysis endpoint (/radar/robots_txt/top/user_agents/directive).
-The April 2026 monthly data covers April 4 through May 4, 2026, with month-over-month comparisons against the prior 30-day window (March 4 - April 4, 2026).
+This edition uses data from Cloudflare Radar's AI Insights endpoint (/radar/ai/bots/summary/*), Workers AI inference endpoint (/radar/ai/inference/summary/*), web-crawler endpoints (/radar/bots/crawlers/summary/{vertical|industry|crawl_refer_ratio}), and robots.txt analysis endpoint (/radar/robots_txt/top/user_agents/directive).
+The May 2026 monthly data covers the rolling 28-day window of May 5 through June 2, 2026, with every month-over-month comparison computed against the immediately preceding 28-day window (April 7 through May 5, 2026) via the API's dateRange=28d and dateRange=28dControl parameters, so both columns share an identical methodology.
 The Q1 2026 Quarterly Review compiles data from three consecutive monthly analyses covering January through March 2026.

-Data source: Cloudflare Radar AI Insights API endpoints (radar.cloudflare.com).
-Last updated: May 9, 2026.
+Data source: Cloudflare Radar AI Insights and Web Crawlers API endpoints (radar.cloudflare.com), May 5 – June 2, 2026 vs. April 7 – May 5, 2026.
+Last updated: June 2, 2026.

 About the Author: I'm James Bennett, Lead Engineer at WebSearchAPI.ai, where I architect the core retrieval engine enabling LLMs and AI agents to access real-time, structured web data with over 99.9% uptime and sub-second query latency.
 With a background in distributed systems and search technologies, I've reduced AI hallucination rates by 45% through advanced ranking and content extraction pipelines for RAG systems.
 My expertise includes AI infrastructure, search technologies, large-scale data integration, and API architecture for real-time AI applications.